Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 First of all, `['a/path', { p1, p2, p3 }]` is the way to pass matrix params to a segment.
 The matrix params will be bound to the precedent path.
 Then, as we've learnt from the previous paragraphs, we can use positional params that are present in the current route in the `redirectTo` path.
 The important thing to notice is that the matrix params of a given segment will be preserved in the new navigation's path, if used in `redirectTo`.

-Lastly, it is worth mentioning that wildcard routes can only reuse `query params`.
+Lastly, it is should be mentioned that wildcard routes can only reuse `query params`.
 Positional params are not possible because in order to reuse such params, they first have to find their match in the `path` property and since `'**'` is used, they can't be used any further in `redirectTo`.

 Here's is a [StackBlitz demo](https://stackblitz.com/edit/exp-routing-redirect-wilcard-queryparams?file=src/app/app.module.ts) that illustrates how to reuse query params in a wildcard route.